Simhyeon/simonweb/README.md

 Simple, there are template folder which contains fragments of html files.

-I use m4 macro to include fragments into a single.
+I use [rad](https://github.com/simhyeon/r4d) macro to include fragments into a single file.

 You might have guessed it, it is some crude version of template engine.

-Configuring complete code base for proper template engine for this size of website is a waste of effort, at least I believe so.
+Though I think using react or other frameworks on par with react would be handy.
+Yet I was too busy to learn any of such.